-The National Institutes of Health describes the term “Cerebral Palsy” as referring to “any one of a number of neurological disorders that appear in infancy or early childhood and permanently affect body movement and muscle coordination....”
-“Even though cerebral palsy affects muscle movement, it isn’t caused by problems in the muscles or nerves.
-It is caused by abnormalities in parts of the brain that control muscle movements.”
-For additional information click this link or log on to: http://www.ninds.nih.gov and http://www.ninds.nih.gov/disorders/cerebral_palsy.
+The National Institutes of Health describes the term "Cerebral Palsy" as referring to "any one of a number of neurological disorders that appear in infancy or early childhood and permanently affect body movement and muscle coordination…" "Even though cerebral palsy affects muscle movement, it isn't caused by problems in the muscles or nerves.
+It is caused by abnormalities in parts of the brain that control muscle movements."
+For additional information from the NIH, click this link.

 There are many known causes of cerebral palsy including infectious diseases such as bacterial meningitis or viral encephalitis which attack the brain, brain trauma from accidents where a head injury was sustained, and brain damage caused by a lack of oxygen.

 During an expectant mother's labor and delivery of her newborn, there are instances when healthcare providers may not properly monitor the well being of the fetus.
 They may fail to recognize and/or timely treat fetal distress; which may include an emergent C-section or other expedited delivery.
 These failures may constitute medical malpractice, and, could result in a lack of oxygen to the baby's brain during the labor, often referred to as hypoxia.
 It is that lack of oxygen to the baby's brain (referred to as perinatal asphyxia) which can cause a brain injury resulting in cerebral palsy and other conditions.
 After the birth, a failure to properly treat a newborn's respiratory deficiencies may also result in a lack of oxygen (hypoxia) and similar injuries to the newborn's brain.